Carlos Correa Player Props: Twins vs. Yankees

-After going 2-for-4 with a double, a home run and three RBI in his last game, Carlos Correa and the Minnesota Twins face the New York Yankees (who will start Domingo German) at 1:05 PM ET on Saturday.
+After going 0-for-4 in his most recent game, Carlos Correa and the Minnesota Twins face the New York Yankees (who will hand the ball to Gerrit Cole) at 1:35 PM ET on Sunday.

-In his most recent game, he racked up three RBI (going 2-for-4 with a double and a home run) against the Yankees.
+In his previous game he had a hitless performance (0-for-4) against the Yankees.

 Carlos Correa Game Info & Props vs. the Yankees